Pioreactor/pioreactor-logs2slack/README.md

 Add your webhook URL from step 6. here.
 Click "Save".
 You can also change the level of logs to report, see [Python logging levels](https://docs.python.org/3/library/logging.html#logging-levels).

-3. In the "Pioreactors" page, you should see "Logs2Slack" as an activity now.
-You can start this activity like you would any other activity.
-Go ahead and start it.

-4. In your dedicated Slack channel, you should start to see logs arrive!
+3. In your dedicated Slack channel, you should start to see logs arrive!